mleeb1/graphql/README.md

 ## Setup

 To setup the Database, go to: (in VS, Menu) Toools --> NuGet Package Manager --> Package Manager Console Then run: Update-Database (select "A" for All if prompted).
-This will setup the local SQL DB.
+This will run the DB migrations and setup the local SQL DB.

 ## Debugging / Running the sample GraphQL query